ivica Notes from the Underground(2023) soon to be published

-a PDF book (78 pages) of humour with original art-work
+a PDF book (90 pages) of essays with humour + original art:

 (Your book is unique: a little bit different from all the others)